 When your microbiome falls out of balance, it’s called gut dysbiosis.
 This imbalance can cause bloating, fatigue, skin problems, and even mood swings.
 One specific form of dysbiosis is Small Intestine Bacterial Overgrowth (SIBO), where bacteria grow in the wrong part of the gut.

-Conventional treatments for SIBO often involve antibiotics, but these can harm good bacteria too.
+Conventional treatments for SIBO often involve antibiotics, but these can harm beneficial bacteria as well.
 A better long-term solution includes dietary changes, targeted supplements, and lifestyle adjustments to restore balance.

 How to Improve Your Microbiome